Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.Storage.md

 ## SYNOPSIS

-Ensure the use of volume mounts for Container Apps to ensure availability of persistent storage capacity.
+Use of Azure Files volume mounts to persistent storage container data.

 ## DESCRIPTION